About Me

 Frontier Based Exploration Using Kobuki Turtlebot

-Frontier exploration project using an RGB-D camera mounted on a Kobuki Turtlebot.
-The project integrates advanced path planning techniques, combining the RRT* algorithm with Dubin’s path to map unknown environments.
-Additionally, a hybrid control system, which merges PID control with principles from the Pure Pursuit Controller used to optimize the robot’s velocity profiles.
-The implementation is done in Python within ROS framework, with simulation testing performed in the Stonefish simulator before real-world testing.
+Using RGB-D camera mounted on a Kobuki Turtlebot, the project integrates advanced path planning techniques, combining the RRT* algorithm with Dubins path to map unknown environments with the primary objective of enabling the Turtlebot to autonomously explore unknown environments by identifying and navigating to frontiers.
+A hybrid control system, which merges PID control with principles from the Pure Pursuit Controller is used.
+Validated both in simulation and real world.

-Pose Based SLAM using the Extended Kalman Filter on a Kobuki Turtlebot
+Pose Based SLAM using the Extended Kalman Filter (EKF) on a Kobuki Turtlebot

 Kinematic Control System for a Mobile Manipulator, based on the Task-Priority Redundancy Resolution Algorithm